Back to Blog

 That sounds like a small product change.
 It is not.
 It changes the whole format.

 Research reviewed in the Journal of Medical Internet Research shows that meditation apps have reached massive scale, with the top 10 apps collectively surpassing 300 million downloads, while sustained engagement remains weak.
 The same review notes that only 4.7% of initial users continue using mindfulness and meditation apps after 30 days, echoing earlier retention data from JMIR on real-world app usage.
-If people are downloading meditation apps at scale but not sticking with them, the question is obvious: what kind of meditation experience would people actually return to?
+If people are downloading meditation apps at scale but not sticking with them, the real question is not how to make bigger libraries.
+It is how to make guidance feel usable in the messy moments when people actually reach for help.
 (JMIR review, JMIR engagement study)

 One answer is personalization that goes deeper than recommendations.